cpwr-devops/DevOps-Examples-Doc/docs/pipeline_scenario/Elaborate_scenario.md

 - downloading the sources of all (COBOL) tasks that are at the target level of the promotion
 - getting Topaz for Total Test **functional tests** for this ISPW application
 - executing **all functional tests**
-- passing all results to SonarQube
+- passing all results to SonarQube using a project name consisting of the
+    - ISPW Stream name
+    - ISPW Application name
 - querying the Sonar Quality Gate
     - in case the gate was passed, triggers an XL Release template to automate the next **release process** steps
     - sending mail messages informing the developer about the status of the quality gate